darrarski/SwipeToReveal-iOS/README.md

 ## Usage

 Check out included example project.
-It shows how to use swipe menu on `UITableViewCell`, but menu could be embedded anywhere in the view hierarchy.
+It shows how to use swipe menu on `UITableViewCell`, but component could be embedded **anywhere** in the view hierarchy.
 All public headers are documented.

 ## License